 CEO, ʔaq̓am Community Enterprises

-Christopher has worked for the ʔaq̓am community for six years.
-He brings with him a wealth of experience in management, sales, marketing and public relations roles from the resort and tourism industry.
-Christopher has a diploma in resort management and four years of post secondary in education, business and economic development.
+Christopher has now served the ʔaq̓am community for six and a half years.
+He brings a wealth of experience in Indigenous economic development, business management, sales, marketing and public relations.
+Christopher has a diploma in resort management plus four years of post secondary studies in education, business and economic development.

-He is passionate about living and playing in mountains and has a deep love for Kootenay region.
-He is married and busy raising two young children in the community of Kimberley, BC.
+He is passionate about living and adventuring in the mountains and has a deep love for the unseeded territory of the Ktunaxa.
+Christopher is married and busy raising two young children in the community of Kimberley, BC.